patiwwb/Route-planner-Shortest-distance-simulation/README.md

 </div>

-In this project, an A* search algorithm is utilized to implement a path planning algorithm It is based on OpenStreetMap API.
+In this project,  A* search algorithm is utilized to implement a path planning method.
+It is based on OpenStreetMap API.
 It searches an optimal path from givin start to end position.